 For this calculation we ignore the negative sign: =110/210 = .524, the implied ODDs =52.4%,

-Implied odds of 52.4% means a bet on Heads to win a coin flip, expects a win rate of a little more than 52 times out of 100 to break even.
+Implied odds of 52.4% means a bet on Heads to win a coin flip, expects a win rate of a little more than 52 times.
+This is out of 100 to break even.

 What if the bet changed to how likely a random person is to call Heads on the flip of a coin?

 In this example, we are not betting on the results of a flip, but what would a random person call pre-flip?
-Assume we know from our research and preparation that more people are likely to call Heads and we estimate the probability of a person calling heads = 58%.
+Assume we know from our research and preparation that more people are likely to call Heads.
+We estimate the probability of a person calling heads = 58%.

-Given the same odds of -110, we would take this bet, since our expected win percentage of 58% exceeds the implied odds of 52.4%.
+Given the same NFL odds of -110, we would take this bet.
+This is because our expected win percentage of 58% exceeds the implied odds of 52.4%.